stage-to-data/linked-art-pa/CookBook.md

   - An `Activity` element encompassing multiple performances in a specific context (venue, festival, event, etc.).

 - **C: Show** (*Getty AAT "Performances (performing arts show)"*)
   - An `Activity` element referring to the individual show occurring on a precise date.

+Common information shared between B (production) and C (show), but which cannot be inherited (ticket prices, duration of each performance) is assigned to a **Set**.

 ### This structure allows:
 - **Listing and distinguishing variations** when the same production is presented in multiple locations (e.g., during a tour).